Dole Air Race: Trouble and confidence before the race

 Meanwhile, Mildred Doran, Auggy Pedlar, and navigator Manley Lawing were flying into Oakland when their aircraft developed engine trouble due to fouled spark plugs.
 They successfully landed near Mendota in a wheat field in the San Joaquin Valley, but damaged the landing gear in the process and had trouble making repairs because they no longer had any tools.
 Doran went to Modesto, California to secure tools and a mechanic; she quipped "We threw [the tools] off at Long Beach because they were in the way and cluttering things up."
-Lawling was later replaced by Vilas R. Knope when Lawing could not satisfy the race committee of his navigational skills.
+Lawing was later replaced by Vilas R. Knope when Lawing could not satisfy the race committee of his navigational skills.
 He reportedly got lost over Oakland.

 James L. Giffin announced he needed US$15,000 to complete a giant triplane under construction in July 1927; at the time, he was planning to fly it from Los Angeles to Tokyo via Hawaii.
 After a short test flight on August 10, Giffin confidently predicted they would rest upon arrival in Honolulu, then continue to Australia nonstop, a distance of 4100 mi.
 Giffin's intended final destination was Paris, a flight of 30 days in total via Borneo, India, Constantinople, and Rome.

 Goddard had already built and tested El Encanto and anticipated it would reach speeds of 120 mph at takeoff, speeding up to 140 mph when nearing Honolulu as fuel was consumed, lightening the aircraft.
 El Encanto means "The Enchanted" and was designed by Goddard after the streamlining of a salmon.

 Woolaroc, piloted by Goebel, was originally intended to carry Lieutenant W. J. Slattery as navigator.
 Goebel departed from Bartlesville on a nonstop flight San Francisco on August 6.
 In test flights before the race, Goebel's Woolaroc encountered gear issues that required Goebel to hang outside the plane to fix.

 Martin Jensen and Robert Fowler competed over the purchase rights for the same Breese-Wilde Model 5; Jensen won that race after his wife Margaret raised US$15,000 from local backers in Honolulu, and Jensen took delivery of Aloha on August 8.
 Fowler, left without an airplane for the contest, was forced to withdraw.
 Because Aloha was only completed when the race was nearly about to begin, the preparations for the contest were rushed; the fuel tanks on Aloha only held 130 USgal and the original plan was to add sufficient spare fuel capacity via forty-nine portable 5 USgal containers, requiring the navigator to fill the central tank, then transfer fuel to the 50 USgal tank in use via a hand pump; the plane was later retrofitted with a 405 USgal tank, obviating the need for the complicated refueling plan, which would have required the passing of written messages between the two men.